 Between 2006 and 2016, he was Artistic Programming Advisor at the Chicago Symphony Orchestra, and Creative Director of Beyond the Score®.
 More recently, he joined the San Diego Symphony as Artistic Consultant.

 Following his studies in the USSR in the 1980s, Gerard’s intense interest in Russian culture and music found a reflection in many of his own compositions.
 As an orchestrator, he is best known for his completions of lost and forgotten pieces by Shostakovich, including the unfinished opera about a monkey, Orango, which was given its world premiere in his version by Esa-Pekka Salonen and the Los Angeles Philharmonic in 2011.

-Upcoming work includes new collaborations with Sir Simon Rattle and the London Symphony Orchestra, Esa-Pekka Salonen and the Philharmonia Orchestra and the Los Angeles Philharmonic, and, for Kirill Karabits and the Bournemouth Symphony Orchestra, the première of a lost melodrama by Liszt.
+Upcoming work includes new collaborations with Sir Simon Rattle and the London Symphony Orchestra, with Esa-Pekka Salonen and the Philharmonia Orchestra and the Los Angeles Philharmonic, and, for Kirill Karabits and the Bournemouth Symphony Orchestra, the premiere of a lost melodrama by Liszt.